 - Make sure that you mix small and large items.
 This allows clothes to move more freely, resulting in better washing.

 - Spin-dry laundry at the highest possible speed in the washing machine, because the less water the laundry contains, the less energy and time is needed for drying.
 But keep in mind that spinning can result in heavier creasing.

 - Only place articles which require the same drying time together in the dryer.
-Cotton and synthetics, for example, have a very different drying time.
+Natural fibers and synthetics, for example, may have very different drying times.

 - Some articles should preferably not be tumble dried e.g., cotton knitwear because of shrinkage, wool because of felt formation, silk and polyacrylic articles because of heat damage, and curtains because of the risk of creasing.

 - Whenever possible, dry laundry outdoors in fresh air.
 Otherwise, dry laundry in an unheated room or in a tumble dryer, because in heated rooms more energy is consumed for drying than in dryer

 - Dry white and light items in the sun and bright or dark items in the shade or on indoor drying racks.